KingTheFifth/ad-hoc-routing/README.md

 - Packet retransmission at loss event?
 - DSDV: Keep track of no. changes in routing table => determine when to send table
 - TTL
--
+- GPSR handle isolated host case (RHREdge is null -> put into buffer and try again later) -
 - HIGH LEVEL STUFF: reduce network connections to a planarized graph